palmskog/chip/README.md

 ```
 make impacted-rbt
 ```
 and look in `extraction/impacted-rbt`.
-The programs and arguments are the same as above.
+The programs and command-line options are the same as above.

 ## Files